 Officially called El Hierro Beach, Popcorn Beach lies on the northern tip of Fuerteventura.
 The shore is made up of ash-colored sand littered with tiny white fragments of coral—the result of Coralline algae mixing with sand—that resembles popcorn.

 The coral, known as Rhodoliths, grows incredibly slowly underwater at a fraction of an inch each year.
 Discover a 10-inch piece of Rhodoliths, and it’s likely to have been growing for 250 years.
 While still underwater, the coral absorbs carbon dioxide from the sea, giving it a high environmental value.

 There’s little else on or near the Popcorn Beach, but it’s worth the journey to the north to marvel at its unique texture, which is unlike other beaches on the Spanish island.

 Playa de Cofete

 Flanked by Jandía Nature Reserve’s towering mountains, Fuerteventura beaches don’t get more dramatic than Playa de Cofete.
 This outstanding beauty spot is a wild, seven-mile stretch near the island’s southwest peninsula.

 With no sign of a hotel, condo, or any other facility, Playa de Cofete offers travelers a peaceful and carefree day at the beach.
 Getting to this remote Spanish beach is an adventure, reached via a five-mile dusty dirt road.
 There’s a parking lot at the entrance to the beach.

-Soak up the ocean views and enjoy a long beach walk.
+Soak up the ocean views and enjoy a long walk on one of the best beaches in the Canary Islands.
 Be careful if you venture into the water.
 The current is strong and waves can be powerful.
 There’s a travelers’ rest, Restaurante Cofete Pepe El Faro, in Cofete village.
 Stop for a morning coffee on your way to the beach and a rustic lunch after.